Akshatkr25/Blog-on-College/README.md

-# Adapting in college life
+# Adapting to college life
- Blog on Adapting in college life
+ Blog on Adapting to college life